Serverless vs Containers : A Face-off between your Application Deployment Options

 It’s 2019 and like most of the ongoing trends of devops, going serverless or using containers for application deployment seem to be a common point of debate among all new kids (pun intended!) on the block right now!
 And we still feel it’s not going to end anytime soon.

-In this article, we’ll compare both these technologies and try to find out which one, if any, is better.
+However, Is the Serverless vs Container comparison popular just because some cloud enthusiasts feel that serverless computing is a replacement for containers?
+OR Is it because some people feel that serverless is just another technology that can be used inside containers?
+In this article, we’ll compare both these technologies and try to find out which one (if any!) is better.
 What are the common and distinct qualities?
-Which one is suitable for what application cases?
+Which one is suitable for what application use case?
 But first, let’s start with some background.

-Containers simply make is simple for developers to know that their software will run without worrying about where it will be deployed.
+In a world such as agile, DevOps, this has become more critical than ever.
+Containers simply make it simple for developers to know that their software will run without worrying about where it will be deployed.
 They also enable that we have commonly known as ‘microservices’.

 Serverless: As you may know, functions live very ‘short’.
 Here, short can be defined as 5 minutes or less.
 Functions are ephemeral, means, the container running the function may live for only once and die after its execution.